cloud-elements/devportal/docs/products/formulas/how-it-works.md

 # Terminology: Formula Instance Execution

 An execution is a single time that a formula instance ran.
 Each execution has a list of step executions, which represent each individual step in that formula that was executed.
 Lastly, each of these step executions will have zero to many step execution values associated with it.
-These step execution values are the, potential, inputs and outputs for each of these steps.
+These step execution values are the potential inputs and outputs for each of these steps.

 > **PROTIP:** Each execution and step execution have an associated `status`.
 This `status` can be `pending`, `success` or `failed`.